Take what Jim Collins says

 you in the next week to see if we can help you to meet your banking needs

 in a more streamlined way.

 Note that this revision makes the misunderstanding issue the "crux", and adds a proactive dimension by seeking to flip the problem into an opportunity and move with Mr. Goodwin beyond the status quo ante.

-accepted values of a community summarized in adages, and cliches.
+values of a community summarized in adages, and cliches.
 "The

 children are our future."
 "Freedom isn't free."
 "Everyone